ochi12/gnome-shell-extension-ubuntu-net-speed/README.md

 # ubuntu-net-speed
-A simple extension that shows the current network speed that follow a mobile os like minimal approach.
+A simple gnome shell extension that shows the current network speed that follows a mobile os like minimal approach.

 ## How the Minimal Approach Works